They’re basically marketing it as an ultra-lightweight upright since it only weighs 8 pounds.

 Here are two of them.

-Power cord is 32 feet long but it does not have cord rewind.
+The power cord is 32 feet long but it does not have cord rewind.

 Filter Clean up

 There are two foam filters that you need to clean up.
 Both are stacked on top of one another and can be accessed by removing the cover on the motor.
-You’ll have to wash these filters at least one a month to maintain performance.
+You’ll have to wash these filters at least once a month to maintain performance.

-It comes with a 5 year manufacturer’s warranty.
+It comes with a 5-year manufacturer’s warranty.

 It comes with two tools for cleaning bare floors.
 The main floor attachment has a brush roll that cannot be turned off but it can be set at setting “1” so it does not spin as fast and not damage delicate hard floor surfaces.